gabrielemariotti/changeloglib/README.md

 Last, if you would like a multi language changelog, you just have to put the translated files `changelog.xml` in the appropriate folders `res/raw-xx/`.

+### Showing limited number of entiries

+If you want to show only a specified number of entries in the changelog you have to options: Either add `changeLogMaximumNumber` parameter to the view in the layout and specify the number of entries to show or add `versionCode` attribute to the changelog.xml and add `changeLogMinimumVersionCode` to the view in the layout to indicate the minumum number of versionCode attribute to show.

 ## Examples

 For more detailed information and examples you can read this [document:](https://github.com/gabrielemariotti/changeloglib/tree/master/ChangeLogDemo/README.md)